hitchhaker/kics_queries_workshop/exercise-001/README_001.md

 👉 Specifically, you need to add a new clause to `is_used` that matches the usage of `aws_security_group` in the `security_group_ids` field of `aws_elasticache_instance`.

+👉 To prepare the Rego Playground:
+  - Choose `Rego (v0)` in Rego Playground header toolbar.
+  - Disable `Strict` checkbox in `Options` dropdown list in Rego Playground header toolbar.
+  - (Optional) Enable `Coverage` checkbox in `Options` dropdown list in Rego Playground header toolbar.
+  - Paste payloads into the `INPUT` field.
+They are just a KICS internal representation JSON of test .tf files.
+  - Paste query.rego into the IDE of Rego Playground.

 👉 Once added, this will eliminate the false positive.

 ### Provided Files